 Instructions

-Add in ½ tsp baking soda and stir.
+- Add in ½ teaspoon baking soda and stir.

-Add 1 tbsp contact solution.
+- Add 1 tablespoon contact solution.
 It will instantly begin to form.

 There are tons of slime recipes out there.
 This is just one that happens to work great for Halloween.
 However, you can look at other slime recipes that could be compared to this one.
 Ask your kids what the difference is or which slime is better.
 Here are some other slime recipes you can look at: